A Study to Determine the Tolerability of Intranasal LMN-301

 - Brief Summary

-LMN-301 is to prevent infection by SARS-CoV-2 (the virus causing Covid-19 disease) in uninfected individuals.
+LMN-301 is to prevent infection by severe acute respiratory syndrome-corona virus (SARS-CoV-2) (the virus causing coronavirus disease of 2019 (COVID-19) in uninfected individuals.
 This study aims to assess whether the formulation will cause irritation when administered in the nose, and how long its protective effects will last.

 Thirty five healthy adult volunteers will participate in this study.